YutangZ123/Test/README.md

 # Test
-A repository for test Coco server GitHub Connector
+This is a repository for test Coco server GitHub Connector.